taylorFaucett/renn-efp/README.md

 # Generate EFPs

-This script gives an example of the generation process for the EFPs used in the paper: from the ``Mapping Machine-Learned Physics into a Human-Readable Space''
+This script gives an example of the generation process for the EFPs used in the paper "Mapping Machine-Learned Physics into a Human-Readable Space"
 Link: https://arxiv.org/abs/2010.11998

 If you are using conda, the necessary dependencies are given in the `environment.yml` file and can be installed with